 Scar tissue massage can often help if you have excess scar tissue or adhesions that cause pain or limited mobility or if you want to improve the appearance of a scar.
-Sudden injury, surgery, or repetitive motion can lead to excess scar tissue and adhesions that are weaker, less elastic, more likely to be injured, and more sensitive to pain than healthy tissue.
+Injury, surgery, or repetitive motion can lead to excess scar tissue and adhesions.
+This tissue is weaker, less elastic, more likely to be re-injured, and more sensitive to pain than healthy tissue.

 An adhesion is an internal band of scar tissue that binds together tissue fibers, preventing them from moving properly.
 When adhesions develop on muscles, fascia, or other connective tissue, they can limit the movement ability of a muscle or joint.
 Adhesions on the fascia surrounding nerve cells can lead to problems such as carpal tunnel syndrome.
 Adhesions on organs (a common problem after surgery) can also cause pain.

 When you have a soft-tissue (muscle, tendon, ligament, etc.) injury, the injury heals in three stages called the inflammatory response.